Top 10 Labor Day Weekend Things to Do in Flagstaff

 Visit the Museum of Northern Arizona to learn about Native cultures, tribal lifeways, natural sciences and arts from the Colorado Plateau region.
 Experience the museum’s special exhibits and discover the world's only indigenous robot - HopiR2!
 Exhibits now on display feature beautiful Southwestern jewelry, histories in clay, footprints of the past, archeology, geology, and native peoples of the Colorado plateau.
 Flagstaff’s premier museum offers more than five million artifacts in the museum’s anthropology, biology, fine art and geology collections.

-Museum Of Northern Arizona
+Entrance to the Museum Of Northern Arizona with sunflowers growing nearby

 8. Flagstaff National Monuments